usamaamir92/mountain-data-warehouse/README.md

 ### Frontend

 #### Testing
 There are currently no frontend tests.
-This would be added to test the robustness of the user experience.
-Tests would include:
+These would be added to test the robustness of the user experience and would include:

 - **Unit tests for components**: To verify individual component logic and rendering.
 - **Integration tests**: To ensure that components relate to each other correctly.